Sichao-Li/sichao-li.github.io/README.md

 The source code uses the MIT License.
 Personal content, likeness assets, and institutional marks have separate restrictions described in [`ASSET-LICENSE.md`](./ASSET-LICENSE.md).

+## Acknowledgements

+The interactive portfolio direction was inspired by [ITom's portfolio](https://itomdev.com/).
+This project uses an original implementation and content structure adapted for an academic profile.
+Generated character and gallery assets were created with ChatGPT and then integrated and optimised for the site.